 Specialized Care for Neurological Complications of HIV/AIDS

-The Neuroinfectious Disease Program at Northwestern Memorial Hospital offers specialized care for patients experiencing neurological complications of HIV and AIDS.
+Led by Igor Koralnik, MD, chief of Neuroinfectious Diseases and Global Neurology at Northwestern Medicine, the Neuroinfectious Disease Program at Northwestern Memorial Hospital offers specialized care for patients experiencing neurological complications of the human immunodeficiency virus (HIV) and AIDS.

 Neurological complications of HIV infection consist of damage to the brain, spinal cord and nerves.
 This damage can affect your sensations, voluntary movements, coordination, balance, thinking processes and emotions.
-These complications occur in 30 to 50 percent of people with HIV/AIDS.
-They can present as the initial symptom of HIV/AIDS, or develop at any time throughout the course of the disease.
+These complications occur in 30 to 50 percent of people with HIV/AIDS, and can present as the initial symptoms or develop at any time throughout the course of the disease.

-Neurological disorders are considered one of the greatest threats to global health.
-According to the World Health Organization, approximately 12 percent of deaths worldwide are due to neurologic disorders.
+Neurologic disorders are considered among the greatest threats to global health.
+According to the World Health Organization, neurologic disorders are responsible for approximately 12% of deaths worldwide.
 This is due, in part, to a lack of neurologic care in low- and medium-income countries.

-The Neuroinfectious Diseases Program at Northwestern Memorial Hospital is invested in reducing the burden of neurological diseases by training future global health leaders.
-Our purpose is to develop long-term, sustainable solutions to improve the care of neurological disorders worldwide.
+The Neuroinfectious Diseases Program at Northwestern Memorial Hospital is invested in reducing the burden of neurologic diseases by training future global health leaders.
+Our purpose is to develop long-term, sustainable solutions to improve care for neurologic disorders worldwide.